Our Team in Ethiopia

 Director, Regional Office for Africa

-Dr Kijazi has more than 30 years of working experience in Meteorology at national and international levels.
+Dr. Kijazi has more than 30 years of working experience in Meteorology at national and international levels.
 Before her appointment, she was the Director General of the Tanzania Meteorological Authority (TMA) and Permanent Representative (PR) of Tanzania with the World Meteorological Organization (WMO) and the Third Vice President of the Word Meteorological Organization (WMO).
 She has also served as a member and Co-Chair of the UN 10 Member Group to support the Technology Facilitation Mechanism (TFM).
 Dr Kijazi holds a PhD and MSc in Meteorology from the University of Cape Town, South Africa, and a BSc in Meteorology from the University of Nairobi, Kenya.

 Aklile Mitiku Habtemariam